intelligent-exploration/mineralexplorationcourse/Week10/README.md

-# Machine learning to classify ore deposits from tectonmagmatic properties
+# Machine learning to classify ore deposits from tectonomagmatic properties

 This repo is an example of how machine learning can be used to find Porphyry Copper deposits in the Andes.
 Modified from the workflows of Butterworth, N., D. Steinberg, R. D. Müller, S. Williams, A. S. Merdith, and S. Hardy (2016), Tectonic environments of South American porphyry copper magmatism through time revealed by spatiotemporal data mining, Tectonics, 35, 2847–2862, doi:10.1002/2016TC004289